 Tally Analytics

-Excel is adequate for ad hoc Tally data analysis — quick pivots, one-time calculations, and simple charts.
-A BI tool is better for ongoing dashboards, multi-user reporting, real-time Tally sync, and trend analysis.
-Indian businesses spending more than 5 hours per month on Excel-based Tally reporting should switch to a BI tool.
-The breakeven is typically reached within 2–3 months when factoring in staff time savings and data freshness improvements.
+Excel works for ad hoc Tally analysis — quick pivots and one-time calculations.
+A BI tool like FireAI is better for ongoing dashboards, real-time Tally sync via one-click connector, multi-user access, and trend analysis.
+Indian businesses spending 5+ hours monthly on Excel-based Tally reporting should switch — ROI is typically reached within 2 months.

 Excel is the default analytics tool for Indian businesses using Tally Prime — not because it is the best option, but because it is familiar and already installed.
 The workflow is ingrained: export from Tally, open Excel, build pivot tables, create charts, email to the boss.
 This works at small scale.
 It breaks at medium scale.
 See should I get analytics for Tally and Excel vs BI tools for related decisions.